dantegd/cuml/docs/source/index.rst

 contributors, users and hobbyists!
 Thank you for your wonderful support!

 An installation requirement for cuML is that your system must be Linux-like.
-Support for Windows is possible in the near future.
+There is experimental support for Windows using WSL2.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   api.rst

-   cuml_intro.rst
-   cuml_blogs.rst
-   estimator_intro.ipynb
-   pickling_cuml_models.ipynb
+   api_docs/index

 Indices and tables